Ready means three different things.

 Five questions.
 Ten minutes.

-A clear read of exactly where your system is breaking.
+A sharper read of where your system is most exposed.

-When a player's readiness is unclear, who makes the final call — and does everyone already know that?
+When a player's readiness is unclear, who owns the final call — and does everyone already know that before the pressure arrives?

-Is there a fixed moment every week when coaching, medical, and performance see the same information at the same time?
+Is there a fixed weekly moment when coaching, medical, and performance see the same information, in the same language, at the same time?

 If your Head of Performance left tomorrow, what would be lost that is not written down anywhere?

 Brynäs IF · Swedish Championship Final.
-The season that showed what the structure can produce when it holds.
-Coaching, medical, and physical preparation reading from the same frame, all the way to the end.
+A season that showed what can happen when coaching, medical, and physical preparation read from the same frame all the way to the end.
 The result is never guaranteed.
-But the conditions for it can be built.
-That is what this work is built toward.
+The conditions for a team to stay coherent under pressure can be built.

 Stefan Nystrand set two short course world records in Berlin in 2007 — the 100m freestyle in 45.83 and the 50m freestyle in 20.93.
 The work that preceded those records was not sprint-specific programming.
 It was the physical and structural preparation that allowed him to arrive in Berlin capable of them.
 That distinction matters.